ArielTurgeman/sql-visual-debbuger-feedback/PRIVACY.md

 When telemetry is enabled, SQL Visual Debugger may collect limited usage telemetry to help understand how the extension is used and to improve the product.

-SQL Visual Debugger uses **PostHog** as a third-party analytics provider to receive and analyze these limited usage events.
+SQL Visual Debugger uses **PostHog** as a third-party analytics provider to process these limited usage events for product analytics.

 The telemetry is designed to collect high-level product-usage information rather than the contents of a user's SQL queries, databases, files, or credentials.

-Telemetry may include information such as:

-- use of particular extension features or commands;
-- clicks or interactions with product functionality;
-- high-level SQL construct or debugging categories used within the extension;
-- the installed SQL Visual Debugger extension version; and
-- similar high-level usage events used to understand feature adoption and improve the product.
+Usage telemetry may include high-level product-usage and interaction information used to understand feature adoption, improve the product, and prioritize development.

 SQL Visual Debugger does **not intentionally include** the following in usage telemetry sent for product analytics: